garryrot/telekinesis/README.md

 This if free software.
 If you want to change this, redistribute it, or integrate it into your mod, you are free to whatever you like, as long as it is permitted by the  [Apache License](LICENSE)

 ## Changelog

+### 0.2.0

+- Support message queuing to reduce mini lags
+- More consistent naming of API functions

 ### 0.1.0